Monday, July 12, 2021

 Maintaining identification with and commitment to the other volunteers comes from shared service experiences, leisure social events, and news about the others, so these are helpful with the seasoned volunteers.
 The objectives include providing opportunities for friendships or at least mutual familiarity.
 For optimal commitment, go beyond this.
 What those experienced hands seek is valuing by their peers of their contributions and demonstrated care about their continued participation.

 Still, different volunteers and donors will have different preferences.
 Some are likely to value a recognition ceremony where all will give a round of applause.
-Other volunteers and donors would find this to be a punishing experience.
+Other volunteers and donors could find this to be a punishing experience.
 Perhaps they’d prefer an invitation to serve on an advisory board.
 Offer a portfolio of possibilities, the researchers recommend.

 The idea of nonprofits maintaining a portfolio for donors was also suggested from studies at University of North Carolina-Chapel Hill, Pennsylvania State University, and University of Virginia.
 Contributors’ loyalty lasts longer when they’re encouraged to sponsor a variety of initiatives.